ahmedhindi/datapipe/README.md

 - chem_grades: a string object 'grade/total grade'.
 (The goal is to be a numeric grade out of 100 like `phy_grade`, `phy_grade`)
 - phy_grade, bio_grade: (The goal is to convert from str to int)
 - height: in the `dev` DataFrame the height is `inches` and in the `prod` it's in cm (the goal is to normalize that and make it all in `cm`)
+- grade: in the `dev` data it's '9th' '10th' .. and in the `prod` it's 'Freshman', 'senior'. (the goal is to normalize all to a column of type int and put that in a new column with a suffix `_new`)

 ---